PAYS-upcite/error404Plugin/readme.md

 3. Search "Error 404 Handler" plugin in "Generic Plugins" section and enable it.

 ## Licensing
-The oldGregg theme is licensed under GPLv3.
+The 404 plugin is licensed under GPLv3.